Arun4you/java.net.SocketException-Too-many-open-files/README.md

-# java.net.SocketException-Too-many-open-files
+# java.net.SocketException-Too-many-open-files:

 Every time a socket connection is opened, it is treated like a file, so it uses a file descriptor.
 The file descriptors are set as a resource by the OS.
 It seems like at the time of the error there was heavy user activity where sockets were being opened/closed at a high rate in a smaller window of time.
 So due to this, there are really three things we can do to help understand/resolve the issue.

-#Purpose
+#Purpose:

 This document discusses how to narrow down and resolve issues involving file descriptors, often reported in Java exceptions with the terms "too many open files."

-Problem Description
+Problem Description:

 The following two stack traces indicate the same issue and report the same message: Too many open files

-Exception 1
+Exception 1:

 java.net.SocketException: Too many open files at java.net.PlainSocketImpl.accept(Compiled Code) at java.net.ServerSocket.implAccept(Compiled Code) at java.net.ServerSocket.accept(Compiled Code) at weblogic.t3.srvr.ListenThread.run(Compiled Code)

-Exception 2
+Exception 2:

 java.io.IOException: Too many open files at java.lang.UNIXProcess.forkAndExec(Native Method) at java.lang.UNIXProcess.(UNIXProcess.java:54)